mmmykhailo/rr-anythingtracker/README.md

 ### Viewing Progress

-- The home page shows a week view of all your trackers
+- The home page shows the last 4 days of all your trackers
 - Green values indicate you've met your daily goal
 - Gray values indicate you haven't met your goal
-- Use the navigation arrows to view previous/future weeks
+- Use the navigation arrows to view previous/future periods
-- Click "This Week" to jump back to the current week
+- Parent trackers can be expanded/collapsed to show/hide their children

 ## Data Management

 ### Local Storage

 All your data is stored locally in your browser using IndexedDB.
 This means:
-- ✅ Your data is private and never leaves your device
+- ✅ Your data is private and never leaves your device (unless you enable GitHub Sync)
 - ✅ Works offline
+- ✅ Complete ownership of your data
-- ❌ Data is tied to your browser - clearing browser data will delete your trackers
+- ⚠️ Data is tied to your browser - clearing browser data will delete your trackers
-- ❌ Data won't sync between devices

-### Backup & Restore (Development Mode)
+### Export & Import

+Access via Settings (gear icon):
+- **Export**: Download your data as a JSON file for backup
+- **Import**: Restore data from a JSON file (replaces existing data)

+### GitHub Sync (Optional)

+Automatically backup and sync your data across devices via GitHub Gist:
+1. Go to Settings → Configure GitHub Sync
+2. Create a GitHub Personal Access Token with `gist` scope
+3. Enter your token and Gist ID (or create a new gist)
+4. Enable encryption (recommended) for end-to-end encrypted backups
+5. Data automatically syncs after changes (2-second debounce)

+**Security**: With encryption enabled, your data is encrypted client-side using AES-GCM before upload.
+Your GitHub token derives the encryption key.

+### Development Mode

-In development mode, you'll see a "Dev Utils" panel in the bottom-right corner with options to:
+In development mode, a "Dev Utils" panel appears in the bottom-right corner with options to:
+- **Sync Now**: Manually trigger GitHub sync

-- **Export**: Download your data as a JSON file
+- **Export**: Download data as JSON
-- **Import**: Restore data from a JSON file
+- **Import**: Restore from JSON file
 - **Clear Data**: Delete all trackers and entries
 - **Seed Data**: Add sample data for testing